 Changes in inventory can be a useful signal about the current relationship between supply and demand.
 A decreasing inventory suggests that demand is outstripping supply, which should put upward pressure on prices and encourage more homes to be listed or built.
 Single-family inventory has ranged between 1.6 and 2.2 million homes, with clear seasonal influences.
-Inventories built up in the beginning of 2016, but have fallen since then and, as of December, are well below historical norms currently at 1.4 million homes, compared to a little over 2 million homes in inventory prior to the housing market crash in 2006.
+Inventories built up in the beginning of 2016 but have fallen since then and, as of April, are well below historical norms: there are currently 1.7 million homes, compared to a little over 2 million homes in inventory prior to the housing market crash in 2006.